 “Every Indian chef has their twist, but we try to keep it pretty authentic even though it’s a little different than you’d find in a north Indian restaurant,” Amin says.

-Parked right next to India on Wheels is Thai Gourmet Express.
-Timothy and Vilivan Vong have been serving Thai cuisine here since 2012.
+Parked right next to India on Wheels is Thai Gourmet Express, where Phoc (better known as Tim) and Vilivan Vong began serving Thai cuisine in 2012.
 You’ll find a scaled-back version of the menu at the terrific brick-and-mortar location of Thai Gourmet in Bloomfield, which their children now run.
 On the truck, you’ll find tasty noodles, stir-fry and curry dishes that you can mix with a variety of proteins — we’re fans of the pad see ew and pineapple curry.
+Tim Vong passed away in late 2023.

 Hal B. Klein